colinchcpp/colinchcpp.github.io/_posts/2023/09/19/2023-09-19-07-24-29-250842-exploring-the-use-of-different-serialization-protocols-in-distributed-systems-development-in-c.md

 title: "Exploring the use of different serialization protocols in distributed systems development in C++"
 description: " "
 date: 2023-09-19
-tags: [include, ProtocolBuffers, Serialization), include, ApacheAvro, Serialization)]
+tags: [ProtocolBuffers, Serialization), ApacheAvro, Serialization)]
 comments: true
 share: true
 ---